Giani

 How to Pronounce Giani

 Our model has identified 6 different pronunciations for the name Giani.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 38.5% confident that Giani is pronounced as jee-AH-nee.
-The next most likely pronunciation is JEE-ah-nee, at 25.6% confidence.
+Our model is 38.5% confident that Giani is pronounced as jee-AH-nee, which has 3 syllables.
+The next most likely pronunciation is JEE-ah-nee, at 25.6% confidence, with 3 syllables.

 jee-uh-NEE (3 syllables)